tu-leminh/dot_files/BOTS.md

 *   When you add a new script.
 *   When you change the directory structure.
 *   When you change the purpose of a file or directory.
+*   When you update the installed versions of applications (update the version tracking section).